 Step into the enchantment of this special corner of southern Mexico – Oaxaca – known as the traditional heart of Mexico.

-Walking the ancient pathways of the Mixtecs & Zapotec people through the pyramids at Monte Alban & Mitla will take you back to an older world.
-Monte Alban, a major ceremonial center, one of Mexico’s greatest archaeological treasures is on par with Teotihuacan and Tikal.
+Walking the ancient pathways of the Mixtec and Zapotec people through the pyramids at Monte Albán and Mitla will take you back to an older world.
+Monte Albán, a major ceremonial center and one of Mexico’s greatest archaeological treasures, is on par with Teotihuacan and Tikal.

 Savor the famous moles, chocolate, dried beef dishes, and rose petal or prickly pear ice cream.
 Shop in the exotic native markets and put on your apron for a hands-on cooking class.

 Oaxaca is considered the best city in colonial America and among the top 10 most visited regions in the continent.
 Moreover, Trip Advisor’s 2010 Travelers’ Choices Awards ranked the city of Oaxaca #1 in Culture and Sightseeing Vacations for the Caribbean and Mexico combined!

 Check into your hotel, plant your feet, and unpack your bags as you immerse yourself in the Oaxcan culture.
 Travel by foot or by van for the day’s activities and excursions in and around the city.
 Experience a kaleidoscope of archeological treasures, rich cultural traditions, world famous folk art, and a wide variety of regional cuisine.
 Book your trip anytime of year and enjoy the temperate climate of Oaxaca.